-November’s full moon, which will occur on Nov 19th, goes by several different names.
+November’s full moon, which will occur early Tuesday morning, November 08, 6:02am, goes by several different names.
 According to the Farmer’s Almanac, it was called the Beaver Moon by the Algonquin tribes and colonial Americans.
 The reason for this is that hunters used to “set beaver traps before the swamps froze, to ensure a supply of warm winter furs.”
 Other Native American tribes called it the Full Frost Moon which appeals to me more on a spiritual level rather than celebrating the killing of beavers!

 On an emotional and spiritual level, there are a number of us who suffer from Seasonal Affective Disorder or a milder form of it known as the Winter Blues.
 Light is important to those of us who have a hard time adjusting to the increasing darkness.
 Lots of candles, warm scents, and fireplaces are welcome allies during the winter months.
 Perhaps this full moon is calling us to change our living space around a bit so that there is more natural light coming in our windows during the day and extra lights [be they strings of electric ones or natural sources] during the dark hours.